sola-st/CMI-Finder/README.md

 * <b>Preparing data for BILSTM.</b> The below command prepares the data for the BILSTM model.
 The command read the data files paths saved in the files ./demo_data/data_paths.json and outputs the results to the folder ./demo_data

     The content of the file ./demo_data/data_paths.json is a dictionary of of the paths of different data files.
-When creating your own files, make sure to respect the name of the keys as presented in the following example:
+When creating your own files, make sure to respect the name of the keys as presented in the following example and to include only files that paths that already exist.
+If you are doing this inside the docker image, there is already a file containing these paths, you can edit it based on you needs (using nano editor for example).
     ```Json
     {
         "condition": "test_output_folder/condition_inconsistent_data.json",